CAIDA/stardust-docker/README.md

 TODO: turn this into some scripts for easy deployment

-Install docker-ce

-Put daemon.json into /etc/docker/ -- this will prevent containers from talking to each other

-Restart docker service

-Create a network specifically for receiving multicast (the enable_icc option is probably unnecessary, but I've added it to be safe):

-    docker network create -o "com.docker.network.driver.mtu"="9000" -o "com.docker.network.bridge.enable_icc"="false" ndag

-Figure out the virtual interface name assigned to your new network.
-It'll be something awkward like br-acb9a90e6770.

-Install latest release of smcroute (not the packaged version which is way out of date!). https://github.com/troglobit/smcroute/releases

-Put smcroute.conf into /etc/

-Replace "docker0" in /etc/smcroute.conf with the virtual interface name for the ndag network

-Restart smcroute service

-    sudo iptables --policy FORWARD ACCEPT           # (may need to refine this a bit?)

-Create user container:
+1. Run prepare-host.sh on the VM that will be hosting the containers.

+2. Create user container (the sysctls mean that the container interfaces won't drop multicast because it has a source address that doesn't match the interface subnet):

-    docker run -d -P --rm -it --name <containername> <stardust container image>
+    docker run --sysctl net.ipv4.conf.all.rp_filter=0 --sysctl net.ipv4.conf.default.rp_filter=0 -d -P --rm -it --name <containername> <stardust container image>

-Grab password from logs:
+3. Grab container root password from logs:

     docker logs <containername>

-Add container to ndag network
+4. Add container to ndag network:

     docker network connect ndag <containername>

+5. Get the port that your container is listening on for SSH:

+    docker port <containername>

+6. SSH into the new container:

+    ssh root@172.17.0.1 -p <sshport>

-Make sure you get useful nDAG traffic:
+7. Make sure you get useful nDAG traffic:

     tracepktdump -c 5 ndag:eth1,225.44.0.1,44000